Important information for patients and the public

-Whether you are on the placebo or active vaccine trial arm, and whether you have the approved vaccine or not, please continue to attend follow-up appointments and take the advice of the research team.
-This will enable us to gather information to allow use of all the effective vaccines, to maximise supply and ensure that we gain a full picture of the effectiveness and use of all the vaccines available.
+Important: Whether you are on the placebo or active vaccine trial arm, and whether you have an approved vaccine or not, please continue to attend follow-up appointments and take the advice of the research team, so that we can gather important safety information about the trial vaccine.
+This is so that we can gather information to allow use of all the effective vaccines, to maximise supply and ensure that we gain a full picture of the effectiveness and use of all the vaccines available.

 When you are unblinded, you will be supported with further advice.
 If you have received the full trial dose or doses, you will be advised not to have the approved vaccine (which is the current national guidance from the independent expert group).